ArunRathaur1/Compiler-Design-Custom-Instruction/README.md

+📘 Compiler Design Assignment

-🧠 VexRiscv Custom Instruction: Sphere Volume Calculator
+🧪 Custom VexRiscv Instruction: Sphere Volume Calculator

-This project implements a custom instruction for the VexRiscv RISC-V processor core to calculate the volume of a sphere using the formula:
+This project extends the VexRiscv RISC-V processor with a custom hardware instruction to calculate the volume of a sphere, using the formula:

-Volume = (4 / 3) × π × r³
+Volume = 4/3 × π × r³

-Implemented as a Scala plugin, this instruction adds hardware-accelerated computation of the sphere volume using fixed-point arithmetic, integrated directly into the VexRiscv pipeline.
+The custom instruction is implemented as a Scala plugin that integrates with the VexRiscv pipeline to provide hardware acceleration for this computation.

 📁 Project Structure